- Discovering Evidence in Credit Reporting Cases

 Robert S. Sola has his own practice in Portland, Oregon, where he has been handling Fair Credit Reporting Act cases since 1996.
 Mr. Sola enjoys taking FCRA cases to trial and has obtained jury verdicts against all three major credit reporting agencies.

-In his practice, Stecklein and Rapp, A.J.
-Stecklein has turned to helping consumers who fall victim to dishonest businesses, including matters of creditor and debt collector harassment.
+A.J.
+Stecklein, in his practice, Stecklein and Rapp, has turned to helping consumers who fall victim to dishonest businesses, including matters of creditor and debt collector harassment.

 Stephanie Tatar gained extensive litigation and appellate experience before opening her own firm, The Tatar Law Firm.
 During her career, she has successfully fought debt collectors, credit reporting agencies, creditors, manufacturers, and car dealers, achieving success at every level.